Wintellect/MSLearn/Introduction to Git/includes/7-branch-and-merge.md

 	git push
 	```

-Could Bob have performed a fast-forward merge? **Steven: Can you comment on this?**

 ## Sync the repos

 At this point, Bob has an up-to-date repo, but you and Alice do not.
 Each of you needs to a do a `git pull` from the shared repo to make sure you have the latest and greatest version of the site.